Host plants:

 Life cycle:

-The pupa hibernates and the moths are on the wing in most often two generations between May and August.
-The larvae are recorded in June/July and again in August/September.
+The pupa hibernates and the moths are on the wing in one or two generations between May and August.
+In cool years or regions the single generation is on the wing especially in June/July.
+The larvae are recorded in June/July and again in August/September, with one generation more in July and August.
 I observed a fully-grown larva together with an egg of Marumba quercus in N-Spain (Lleida, moth without hibernation) in late July 2013.
+In Stuttgart Drymonia querna also occurs in old oak woodland without young oaks.

 Endangerment factors: